bloomberg/bde_verify/doc/index.rst

 ``-rewritten`` appended to the file names.
 (Not much rewriting is being done yet; we plan to increase this over time.)

-|Bv| is supported on SunOS and Linux.
+|Bv| is supported on SunOS, Linux, and Windows.
 In the BloombergLP development
 environment, running ``/opt/bb/bin/``\ |bv| will launch the appropriate version.

+|bv| now contains the experimental feature of automatically rewriting a class
+to be allocator-aware.
+To use it, enable the ``allocator-forward`` check, set the ``allocator_transform`` configuration variable to contain the name(s) of the classes to be modfied, and enable rewriting as specified above.
+The rewritten class does not yet fully comply with the BDE coding standard (|bv|
+will complain!)

 Options
 -------